-The Motorola One Action is one of the newer members of the ever-expanding Motorola One range.
+The Motorola One Action is a member of the ever-expanding Motorola One range.
 The product family kicked off with the Motorola One and Motorola One Power in 2018.

 Unlike Motorola’s other mid-to-budget phone family, the perennially popular and mostly straightforward Moto G series, the recent crop of Motorola One phones have their own unique gimmicks and all run Android One.